 These disputes can be very challenging to litigate.
 Even seasoned legal professionals may find these cases difficult These cases are often made challenging and troublesome due to the volume of evidence usually involved, the need for independent expert witnesses to testify to what is proper or improper workmanship and thus whether trade standards or the contractual specifications for the project were met, among other things.

-Additionally, construction law disputes can often extend into legal issues beyond defective workmanship whether as breach of contract or negligence or both whereas issues including unjust enrichment, Consumer Protection, among other things, may be involved.
-For more on construction law concerns, see the topics listed below:
+Additionally, construction law disputes can often extend into legal issues beyond defective workmanship whether as breach of contract or negligence or both whereas issues including unjust enrichment, Consumer Protection Act issues, among other things, may be involved.

 Breach of trust as a cause of action may be brought personally against directors of contracting corporations that fail to hold deposit monies within a separate...Learn More